GovernmentPlates/indico-presentations/PITCHME.md

 <!--
 # CERN in pop culture

-- In the opening scene of Angels and Demons when they steal the anitmatter to blow up the Vatican
+- In the opening scene of Angels and Demons when they steal the antimatter to blow up the Vatican
-- Completely unrealistic, not possible to manufacture or store that amount of antimatter for that long

 - In Steins Gate as a secret organization and the main antagonist
 - Flashforwad - Sci-Fi novel about a an experiment at CERN going wrong which allows everybody to see themselves 20 years in the future